axonxai/kafka101_workshop/lab_06/readme.md

 $ CREATE STREAM kstream_twitter_tweets_with_filter AS
 SELECT *
 FROM kstream_twitter_tweets_enriched
-WHERE text LIKE '% great %';
+WHERE text LIKE '% USA %';
 ```